zhenfeizhang/zhenfeizhang.github.io/groth16_wasm.md

     return Proof{ a, b_g2, c}
 }
 ```
+Notice the clear separation between steps 2 and 3: everything before step 2 is primarily data preparation and gathering, while everything after step 3 is focused on intensive computation.
+This distinction is crucial for optimizing the workflow and offloading the heavy computation to faster environments.

 <svg width="900" height="400" xmlns="http://www.w3.org/2000/svg">
     <text x="450" y="20" font-size="22" text-anchor="middle" fill="#333" font-weight="bold">Groth16 In browser Prover Architecture</text>
   <defs>